How to Lead a Successful Salary Negotiation

 Argue with numbers and facts

-Then present your achievements that underpin facts and figures.
-Always remember the benefits for the company.
-For example, "I gained X new customers last year, boosting the company's profits by 50%."
+Then present your achievements, which you substantiate with facts and figures.
+Always think about the benefits for the company.
+Example: “I won X new customers last year and thus increased the company's profit by 50%.”

-Then try to gain the approval of your boss.
-This is best done with a suggestive question: "Do you agree with me that my work is therefore very important for the company?"
-If he agrees with you now, your boss can not shake your claim afterwards by devaluing your performance.
+Then try to get your boss's approval.
+The best way to do this is with a leading question: “Do you agree with me that my work is therefore very important for the company?”
+If he now agrees with you, your boss cannot subsequently dismiss your claim by devaluing your performance.

 Performance and money should balance each other

 Only now should you formulate your claim as specifically as possible.
 Give a clear number.
 Example: “Because of my commitment in the past few months, I think a raise of €… is appropriate.”
 Provide a plausible reason for this sum at this point in time.
 Therefore, choose the amount so that you still have some leeway downwards.
 Therefore, do not enter a range - your boss always assumes the lowest amount.

 Now the actual bargaining starts, because your boss will not jump in the air with enthusiasm.
 On the contrary, in seminars, bosses even learn to reject the salary requirements of their employees, and many of them almost automatically reject it.